-The instruction 'DEFPARAM PreLoadBars' lets you configure the maximum amount of bars that are preloaded prior to the start of a trading system for the calculation of indicators used in the system prior to the system's start (personal or predefined indicators).
+The DEFPARAM PRELOADBARS instruction lets you configure the maximum amount of bars that are preloaded prior to the start of a trading system for the calculation of indicators used in the system prior to the system's start (personal or predefined indicators).
 By default this parameter is equal to 1000.
-It cannot be less than 0 or higher than 5000.
-If you want to deactivate preloading data, set 'PreLoadBars = 0'.
+It cannot be less than 1 or higher than 10 000.
+The system needs to run a calculation on at least one historical candlestick in order to initialize your code on our servers.
+Therefore, using DEFPARAM PRELOADBARS = 0 will have the same effect as DEFPARAM PRELOADBARS = 1, there will be one preloaded candlestick so that your trading system can start.